CennoxX/KeePass-QuickSearch/Readme.md

 5. **Start debugging**:
    - Start the debug process to test your changes.
 6. **Ignore assertion errors**:
-   - Ignore potential KeePass assertion errors that may occur when using DPI scaling settings.
+   - Ignore potential KeePass assertion errors that may occur, for example when using custom DPI scaling settings.

 You can skip step 3 by adding the following as a pre-build event to the Build Events of the KeePass project: `if "$(BuildingInsideVisualStudio)" == "true" "$(MSBuildBinPath)\msbuild.exe" "$(ProjectDir)..\..\QuickSearch\QuickSearch.csproj" /p:Configuration=$(ConfigurationName)`